Community fee: $604 for 12 days / 11 nights;

 (Notes: 1.
 Distance may indeed vary, shorter on some days and longer on others 2.
 Travelers will pay directly on bus 3.
 Travelers will pay for local park fees when required)

-Day One – Bus to Terelj National Park followed by horseback riding to nomadic family (L, D – Overnight in Ger): You will depart Ulaanbaatar by local bus to the picturesque Terelj National Park, we known for its scenic mountainous landscapes, stunning river valleys and lush green forest that is habitat to local wildlife and an array of wild flowers too.
+Day One – Bus to Terelj National Park followed by horseback riding to nomadic family (L, D – Overnight in a Genuine Nomadic Ger): You will depart Ulaanbaatar by local bus to the picturesque Terelj National Park, we known for its scenic mountainous landscapes, stunning river valleys and lush green forest that is habitat to local wildlife and an array of wild flowers too.
 Upon arrival at the Terelj Village bus stop our nomadic guide and will greet you and you will begin your three kilometer journey across rivers heading northwards into a pristine mountain valley home to nomadic families.
 Upon arrival, at our family’s nomadic dwelling they will prepare and serve you with a welcoming hot nomadic lunch and tea.
 In the afternoon, you can spend the rest of the day with the family learning the techniques of how to herd nomadic livestock, tether sheep and goats for milking as well as trying out your Mongolian language skills in preparation for your long horseback expedition before the evening dinner and retiring to your ger for the night.

-Day Two – Horseback riding through scenic mountain valleys (B, L, D – Overnight in Ger): After breakfast, you will pack your horse with your guide and travel for 23 kilometers to Mrs. Amarjargal’s Ger where many years ago, CBS’s The Amazing Race was film in this very region (EMMY/DGA Awarded), this is a great chance to explore the film production’s stomping grounds and absorb the truly wonderful environment.
+Day Two – Horseback riding through scenic mountain valleys (B, L, D – Overnight in a Genuine Nomadic Ger): After breakfast, you will pack your horse with your guide and travel for 23 kilometers to Mrs. Amarjargal’s Ger where many years ago, CBS’s The Amazing Race was film in this very region (EMMY/DGA Awarded), this is a great chance to explore the film production’s stomping grounds and absorb the truly wonderful environment.
 Here she will show you how to fill up and carrying water jugs, much like in the competition, as simple as it sounds, this is back breaking work – but fun.
 When you are finished, you have plenty of time to relax, cool down and Mrs. Amarjargal will start to prepare the evening dinner before you retire for the evening.